St Wilfrid's Church

 Visible on the tower is a relief sculpture of a “Cheshire Cat” which may have inspired the young Charles Dodgson (aka Lewis Carroll), whose father was vicar of the nearby Daresbury church.

 In 1851 the vestry was constructed to the North and the east end of the north aisle was converted into a transept.
 The church is built of local red sandstone from the now closed, Cobb’s quarry near Lumb Brook.
-The 1874 reconstruction was the last major change to the church, when amongst other changes, most of the pews were removed.
+The 1874 reconstruction was a major interior change to the church, when in addition to installing a floor covering over the previous beaten earth and some wooden carving in the chancel, most of the pews were removed.

 Do come and visit our fascinating church and discover more about it.
 Children and families can enjoy our knitted Mouse Trail.
 What do you think that can tell you about the Cheshire Cat?